 That's not quite the end of the story.
 CDI also defines a simple resolution rule that helps the container decide what to do if there is more than one bean that satisfies a particular contract.
-We'll get into the details in Chapter 4, Dependency injection and programmatic lookup.
+We'll get into the details in ???.